patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Tool responses with Markdown

-Tool response cards support Markdown in multiple areas including the toggle content, subheading, and body.
-Use `shouldRetainStyles: true` along with the appropriate Markdown flag props to ensure proper formatting and spacing:
+Tool response cards support Markdown in multiple areas, including the toggle content, subheading, and body.
+Use `shouldRetainStyles: true` along with the appropriate Markdown flag props to ensure proper formatting and spacing.

 ```ts file="./MessageWithMarkdownToolResponse.tsx"